Poster

 Lucas Monteiro Paes · Dennis Wei · Flavio Calmon

 Feature attribution methods explain black-box machine learning (ML) models by assigning importance scores to input features.
 These methods can be computationally expensive for large ML models.
-To address this challenge, there has been increasing efforts to develop amortized explainers, where a machine learning model is trained to predict feature attribution scores with only one inference.
-Despite their efficiency, amortized explainers can produce inaccurate predictions and misleading explanations.
-In this paper, we propose selective explanations, a novel feature attribution method that (i) detects when amortized explainers generate low-quality explanations and (ii) improves these explanations using a technique called explanations with initial guess.
-Our selective explanation method allows practitioners to specify the fraction of samples that receive explanations with initial guess, offering a principled way to bridge the gap between amortized explainers (one inference) and their high-quality counterparts (multiple inferences).
+To address this challenge, there have been increasing efforts to develop amortized explainers, where a ML model is trained to efficiently approximate computationally expensive feature attribution scores.
+Despite their efficiency, amortized explainers can produce misleading explanations.
+In this paper, we propose selective explanations to (i) detect when amortized explainers generate inaccurate explanations and (ii) improve the approximation of the explanation using a technique we call explanations with initial guess.
+Selective explanations allow practitioners to specify the fraction of samples that receive explanations with initial guess, offering a principled way to bridge the gap between amortized explainers (one inference) and more computationally costly approximations (multiple inferences).
+Our experiments on various models and datasets demonstrate that feature attributions via selective explanations strike a favorable balance between explanation quality and computational efficiency.

 Live content is unavailable.
 Log in and register to view live content